hanskasan/booksim2/README.md

 ---

 ## Booksim_Hans
+Hans Kasan -- CSNL KAIST

 These files are edited:
 1. flatfly_onchip.cpp
-    a.
-Fixed find_ran_intm: Add conditions when the source and destination routers are located at the same row and column.
+    - Fixed find_ran_intm: Add conditions when the source and destination routers are located at the same row and column.
+    -
-2.
+2. iq_router.cpp
+    - Add SINGLE_CYCLE macro to use single-cycle router.